Best Chocolate Zucchini Brownies Recipe

 - 1 cup powdered sugar

 - Preheat oven to 350 degrees.
 Line a 9x9 baking pan with foil and lightly spray with nonstick cooking spray.

 - In a medium saucepan over medium low heat, combine oil, chocolate chips, and cocoa, whisking or stirring occasionally, until chips are melted and mixture is smooth.
 Remove from heat and whisk in the sugar.
 Then add the eggs and vanilla, and whisk until combined.
 Stir in the zucchini.
 Fold in the flour, baking soda, and salt, until batter is well-combined, but don't over mix.

 - Spread batter into prepared pan and bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean or with only a few moist crumbs.

-- While the brownies bake, melt together the butter, cocoa, chocolate chips, and milk in a small or medium saucepan over medium low or low heat.
+- While the brownies bake, melt together the butter, cocoa, chocolate chips, and milk in a small or medium saucepan on low heat.
 Remove from heat and whisk in the vanilla and powdered sugar, until combined and smooth.

 - When the brownies come out of the oven, pour the frosting on and spread it evenly over the top.
 Cool for 5-10 minutes, then lift foil to remove brownies from pan, cut into pieces, and serve.